All visa processes, whether you are flying across the world or traveling to a neighboring country, are daunting ones.

 I can't see why people aren't simply required to pop down to a local Police Station or immigration office every 3 months and get stamped in.
-Would take 5 minutes and be done at everyone's leisure.
+It would take 5 minutes and be done at everyone's leisure.

-Two months prior to the visa, you must have a security deposit of 800,000 Baht in a Thai bank account, or a monthly income or pension of 65,000 Baht; or a total of 800,000 Baht through a combination of a bank deposit and income or pension for the entire year.
+Two months prior to the visa, you must have 800,000 Baht in a Thai bank account, or a monthly income or pension of 65,000 Baht; or a total of 800,000 Baht through a combination of a bank deposit and income or pension for the entire year.

-Before applying for a retirement visa in Thailand, you must first apply for a 90-day initial Non-Immigrant visa from the Thai embassy or a consulate in your home country.
+The easiest route to go down is to first apply for a 90-day Non-Immigrant O visa from the Thai embassy or consulate in your home country.

-Once you are on the last 30 days of your current permit to stay, you can file your retirement application.
-This is actually called an extension of stay based upon retirement.
+Once you are on the last 30 days of this visa, you can file for your extension of stay based upon retirement.

-Note that to support your application you must have an updated bank book or passbook and a bank letter stating that the money has been deposited to the account from an overseas source for not less than 2 months.
+Note that to support your application, you must have an updated bank book and a letter from the bank stating that the 800,000 Baht has been deposited to the account from an overseas source for not less than 2 months

 4. The Marriage Visa (Based On Having a Non Immigrant O Visa)

 Online, on vacation, at a bar on Khao San Road: it doesn’t matter where you fell in love, it just matters that you did.